-There are a large selection of beaches to choose from in and around the area.
-Just click on the beach names for detailed information about that beach.
+You will discover a large number of beaches to consider in and around the area.
+You can click on each beach name to get additional information about that section of the coast.

-The following chart provides you with some key facts concerning other kinds of sites of interest to vacationers.
+The following table lists a few details concerning other kinds of places of interest to travelers.

 |Fero de las Cabezas de San Juan Lighthouse||Lighthouse||6.6 mi.
 East of Central Luquillo|